NCSU GIS/MEA582:

 d.out.file mylid_1rrange2m

-We now know how dense the data are iat 1m and 2m resolution and what is the range of elevation values within a grid cell.
+We now know how dense the data are at 1m and 2m resolution and what is the range of elevation values within a grid cell.

-If we need a 1m resolution DEM or DSM for our application this analysis tells us that we need to interpolate it from the point cloud.
+If we need a 1m resolution DTM or DSM for our application this analysis tells us that the fast binning is not enough and we need to interpolate it from the point cloud.

 Interpolate DTM and DSM

-To interpolate DTM and DSM using the RST spline function we use default parameters except for number of points used for segmentation and interpolation (segmax and npmin and higher tension for multiple return data).
+To interpolate DTM and DSM using the RST spline function we use default parameters except for number of points used for interpolation (npmin), minimum distance between points and higher tension and smoothing for multiple return data.

-Be patient, it can take a few minutes to run depending on the computer power.
+Be patient, it can take a few minutes to run depending on your computer power.

 g.region res=1 -ap